The 6 AM Experiment That Changed How I See My Days

 2. One intention for today.
 Not a goal.
 Not a task.
 An intention.
 “Be present in the product review.”
 “Actually listen to what she’s telling me at dinner.”
 “Don’t check email before 9am.”
 One line.
 That’s it.

 3. Just sit.
-The rest of the hour, I just sit.
+Warm lemon salt water in hand, I just sit.
 Read sometimes.
 Think sometimes.
 Stare at the trees sometimes.
 The point is the absence of input.
 The point is the space.

 47 days later